Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data

 {} $^{\dag}$ { ychsu@econ.sinica.edu.tw}, $^{*}$ { martin.huber@unifr.ch}, $^{\ddag}$ { yingying.lee@uci.edu}, $^{\S}$ { caliu@econ.sinica.edu.tw. }

-{ Acknowledgments: Yu-Chin Hsu gratefully acknowledges research support from the Ministry of Science and Technology of Taiwan (MOST107-2410-H- 001-034-MY3), the Academia Sinica Investigator Award of the Academia Sinica, Taiwan (AS-IA-110-H01), and the Center for Research in Econometric Theory and Applications (107L9002) from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education of Taiwan.
+{ Acknowledgments: Yu-Chin Hsu gratefully acknowledges research support from the National Science and Technology Council of Taiwan (NSTC111-2628-H-001-001), the Academia Sinica Investigator Award of the Academia Sinica, Taiwan (AS-IA-110-H01), and the Center for Research in Econometric Theory and Applications (107L9002) from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education of Taiwan.
 Chu-An Liu gratefully acknowledges research support from the Academia Sinica Career Development Award (AS-CDA-110-H02).}

-While most treatment evaluations focus on binary interventions, a growing literature also considers continuously distributed treatments, e.g.\ hours spent in a training program to assess its effect on labor market outcomes.
-In this paper, we propose a Cram\'{e}r-von Mises-type test for testing whether the mean potential outcome given a specific treatment has a weakly monotonic relationship with the treatment dose under a weak unconfoundedness assumption.
-This appears interesting for testing shape restrictions, e.g.\ whether increasing the treatment dose always has a non-negative effect, no matter what the baseline level of treatment is.
-We formally show that the proposed test controls asymptotic size and is consistent against any fixed alternative.
-These theoretical findings are supported by the method's finite sample behavior in our Monte-Carlo simulations.
-As an empirical illustration, we apply our test to the Job Corps study and reject a weakly monotonic relationship between the treatment (hours in academic and vocational training) and labor market outcomes like earnings or employment.
+While most treatment evaluations focus on binary interventions, a growing literature also considers continuously distributed treatments.
+We propose a Cram\'{e}r-von Mises-type test for testing whether the mean potential outcome given a specific treatment has a weakly monotonic relationship with the treatment dose under a weak unconfoundedness assumption.
+In a nonseparable structural model, applying our method amounts to testing monotonicity of the average structural function in the continuous treatment of interest.
+To flexibly control for a possibly high-dimensional set of covariates in our testing approach, we propose a double debiased machine learning estimator that accounts for covariates in a data-driven way.
+We show that the proposed test controls asymptotic size and is consistent against any fixed alternative.
+These theoretical findings are supported by the Monte-Carlo simulations.
+As an empirical illustration, we apply our test to the Job Corps study and reject a weakly negative relationship between the treatment (hours in academic and vocational training) and labor market performance among relatively low treatment values.

 {\bf JEL classification:} C01, C12, C21 \\